Blepharoplasty in Irvine, CA

 To protect your eyes and the skin around them from sun exposure, it’s a good idea to wear large sunglasses with UV protection in the days and weeks following the surgery.
 Glasses can also help protect the eye area from strong winds.

 Your eyes might feel tired after the procedure.
-It’s a good idea to avoid anything that might cause eye strain, at least during the first few days.
+It’s a good idea to avoid strenuous activities or anything that might cause eye strain, at least during the first few days.
 That can include reading, watching TV, or using any other type of screen.

 It’s also a good idea to avoid any physically challenging activities after your eyelid surgery.
 Your surgeon will let you know when you’ve recovered enough to resume activities such as working out or cleaning your home.